-4.2 Recommender System
+4.3 Recommender System

 Recommender systems are an integral component to music streaming, directing consumers towards songs the system thinks they will enjoy.
 These recommender systems are functionally trying to solve a multi-armed bandit problem: finding the best product (arm) to offer to consumers (slot machines), with success being a purchase or interaction with the product.
 To train the optimal recommender system, platforms must balance exploration (trying new products) and exploitation (recommending products that are likely to be successful).
-Firms typically rely on an ε -greedy algorithm, where the firm chooses the best product with probability $1 - \epsilon$, and a random product with probability ε .
+Firms typically rely on an ε -greedy algorithm, where the firm surfaces the best product with probability $1 - \epsilon$, and a random product with probability ε .

 I group these systems into three types: collaborative filtering recommender systems, content-based recommender systems, and hybrid recommender systems.
-Collaborative filtering recommender systems surface products based on products similar users like.
-For example, if person 1 likes songs, X, Y, and Z, and person 2 likes songs W, X, and Y, then the system may recommend song Z to person 2 and song W to person 1.24 Content-based recommender systems decompose products into characteristics, and recommend products with similar characteristics to those the user has liked in the past.
-For example, if person 1 likes songs with a high tempo, the system may recommend songs with a high tempo to person 1.25 Hybrid recommender systems combine aspects of both collaborative filtering and content based recommender systems.
-Most recommender systems are hybrid, albeit weighted towards one end or the other.
+19 Collaborative filtering recommender systems surface products based on products similar users like.
+For example, if person 1 likes songs, X, Y, and Z, and person 2 likes songs W, X, and Y, then the system may recommend song Z to person 2 and song W to person 1.
+In a real-world example, Amazon uses collaborative filtering when recommending products "people like you also bought".
+Content-based recommender systems decompose products into characteristics, and recommend products with similar characteristics to those the user has liked in the past.
+For example, if person 1 likes songs with a high tempo to person 1.
+Continuing the Amazon example, they use content-based recommendations when describing "similar products".
+Hybrid recommender systems combine aspects of both collaborative filtering and content based recommender systems are hybrid, albeit weighted towards one end or the other.

-Spotify's recommender system is a hybrid system weighted heavily towards content-based recommendations.
-They use a combination of user and song characteristics to recommend songs to users.
-While the recommender system itself is a black box, various research papers have discussed its mechanisms, and I use these papers for guidance in constructing my model of the recommender system, particularly McInerney et al. (2018).
+Spotify's recommender system is a hybrid system weighted heavily towards contentbased recommendations.20 They use a combination of user and song characteristics to recommend songs to users.
+While the recommender system itself is a closely held black box, various research papers have discussed its mechanisms, and I use these papers for guidance in constructing my model of the recommender system, particularly McInerney et al. (2018).